Governor (United States): Gender

-As of January 2023, there are 38 male state governors and 12 female governors: Kay Ivey of Alabama, Katie Hobbs of Arizona, Sarah Huckabee Sanders of Arkansas, Kim Reynolds of Iowa, Laura Kelly of Kansas, Janet Mills of Maine, Maura Healey of Massachusetts, Gretchen Whitmer of Michigan, Michelle Lujan Grisham of New Mexico, Kathy Hochul of New York, Tina Kotek of Oregon, and Kristi Noem of South Dakota.
-Of those, Ivey, Huckabee Sanders, Noem, and Reynolds are Republicans, while Hobbs, Kelly, Mills, Healey, Whitmer, Grisham, Hochul, and Kotek are Democrats.
+As of January 2025, there are 38 male state governors.
+The 12 female governors are: Kay Ivey of Alabama, Katie Hobbs of Arizona, Sarah Huckabee Sanders of Arkansas, Kim Reynolds of Iowa, Laura Kelly of Kansas, Janet Mills of Maine, Maura Healey of Massachusetts, Gretchen Whitmer of Michigan, Kelly Ayotte of New Hampshire, Michelle Lujan Grisham of New Mexico, Kathy Hochul of New York, and Tina Kotek of Oregon.
+Of those, Ayotte, Huckabee Sanders, Ivey, and Reynolds are Republicans, while Healey, Hobbs, Hochul, Kelly, Kotek, Lujan Grisham, Mills, and Whitmer are Democrats.
+Governors-elect Mikie Sherrill of New Jersey and Abigail Spanberger of Virginia, who are both Democrats, will assume office in January 2026.
+As they are both succeeding outgoing male incumbents, this will bring the total number of female state governors to 14, matching the record that was held briefly in January 2025.

-Four territorial governors are male; one territorial governor and the mayor of Washington, D.C. are female.
+4 territorial governors are male; one territorial governor and the mayor of Washington, D.C. are female.

-Forty-three women have served or are currently serving as state or territorial governors, including two in an acting capacity.
+43 women have served or are currently serving as state or territorial governors, including two in an acting capacity.

 The first female governor was Nellie Tayloe Ross of Wyoming (widow of the late Wyoming Governor William B. Ross) who was elected on November 4, 1924, and sworn in on January 5, 1925, succeeding Frank Lucas.
 Also elected on November 4, 1924, was Miriam A. Ferguson of Texas (wife of former Texas Governor James E. Ferguson), succeeding Pat Morris Neff on January 21, 1925.
 The first female governor elected without being the wife or widow of a past state governor was Ella T. Grasso of Connecticut, elected in 1974 and sworn in on January 8, 1975.